SiigoDev/siigo_sdk_javascript/docs/CustomerApi.md

 > CustomerViewModel updateCustomer(id, opts)

-Updates a Customer by GUID.
+Updates the customer by GUID.

 ### Example